 The opportunities to incorporate Mātauranga Māori into the design and monitoring of the Native Fish Passage Management Plan; and

-The respective roles of the consent holder and the Mana Whenua Kaitiaki Rōpū (or Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau in the event that the none of the groups take up the invitation to form the Mana Whenua Kaitiaki Rōpū in accordance with Condition 15.1) in ensuring that the structures associated with the Kaimai Hydro-Electric Power Scheme provide for the passage of native fish species upstream and downstream.
+The respective roles of the consent holder and the Mana Whenua Kaitiaki Rōpū (or Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau in the event that the none of the groups take up the invitation to form the Mana Whenua Kaitiaki Rōpū in accordance with Condition 15.1) in ensuring that the structures associated with the Scheme provide for the passage of native fish species upstream and downstream.

-A draft copy of the Native Fish Passage Management Plan must be provided to the Department of Conservation for review and comment.
-The draft plan must be provided to the Department of Conservation at least 30 working days before the consent holder intends to submit the Native Fish Passage Management Plan to the Bay of Plenty Regional Council for certification (in order to allow suitable time for the Department to review the draft plan).
+A draft copy of the Native Fish Passage Management Plan must be provided to the Department of Conservation for review and comment at least 30 working days before the consent holder intends to submit the Native Fish Passage Management Plan to the Bay of Plenty Regional Council for certification (in order to allow suitable time for the Department to review the draft plan).

 The consent holder must prepare an annual report to the Bay of Plenty Regional Council no later than 30 September each year with input from a suitably qualified and experienced freshwater ecologist, and in collaboration with the Mana Whenua Kaitiaki Rōpū, (or Ngāti Ranginui Iwi Society Incorporated, Ngāti Hangarau, Ngāti Kahu, Ngāti Pango, Ngāti Rangi, Ngāi Tamarāwaho, Ngāti Hinerangi, Ngāti Raukawa and Pirirākau in the event that the none of the groups take up the invitation to form the Mana Whenua Kaitiaki Rōpū in accordance with Condition 16.1).

-The report shall present the results of any monitoring / recording of passive passage of native fish and the salvage of tuna entrained in the Kaimai Hydro-Electric Power Scheme, and provide comment on:
+The report shall present the results of any monitoring / recording of passive passage of native fish and the salvage of tuna entrained in the Scheme, and provide comment on:

 The efficacy of the passive migration measures implemented;